-Many biblical researchers have delved into the mystery of the identity of the Anti-Christ for many years.
+Many biblical researchers have delved into the mystery of the identity of the Anti-Christ.
 We have seen suggestions ranging from Nero and Antiochus Epiphanes, to Mikael Gorbachev and Saddam Hussein.
-The early church, too, concerned themselves with the coming Anti-Christ.
-For example, Hippolytus, well known for his rebuke of another bishop of Rome who sought to claim the same authority as the popes have throughout the centuries, wrote a fairly extensive treatise on the Anti-Christ.
-What follows is a brief overview of some evidences to support his identification of the origin of the Anti-Christ being in the tribe of Dan.
+Hippolytus, well known for his rebuke of another bishop of Rome who sought to claim the same authority as the popes have throughout the centuries, wrote a fairly extensive treatise on the Anti-Christ.
+What follows is a brief overview of his research in the identity of the Anti-Christ, along with some evidences to support his contention that the Anti-Christ could come from the lineage of the tribe of Dan.

 Hippolytus wrote, "He says, "Dan is a lion's whelp", (Deut.
 33:22).
 And in naming the tribe of Dan, he clearly declared the tribe from which the Anti-Christ is destined to spring.
 Just as Christ comes from the tribe of Judah, so the Anti-Christ is to come from the tribe of Dan."

 This identification of the origin of the Anti-Christ was not unique to Hippolytus.
 For example, Irenaeus writes, "Jeremiah does not merely point out the Anti-Christ's sudden coming, but he even indicates the tribe from which he will come, when he says, "We will hear the voice of his swift horses from Dan."